MoonlightCapital/MoonlightBot-docs/moderation-commands/warn.md

 # warn

-The `warn` command issues a warning to a user in the current server.
+This command issues a warning to a user in the current server.

 ## Required permissions